MagneH/SanTan/docs/INDEX.md

 # Documentation Index

-Welcome to the Pensjonsbloggen Monorepo documentation!
+Welcome to the Santan Monorepo documentation!

 ## 📚 Main Documentation